This publication first appeared in the Global Competition Review.

 Insights into recent enforcement practice and current trends

-As noted above (see ‘Penalties and offences’), the government has a number of enforcement tools at its disposal.
+The government has a number of enforcement tools at its disposal (see 'Penalties and offences', above).
 Although the imposition of penalties has historically been rare in the business context (they have commonly been employed in respect of residential real estate), FIRB has been growing its compliance team and we are starting to see more cases referred to the compliance team for consideration.
-In addition, although reporting and audit conditions have been imposed for a long time, FIRB has become much more prompt and consistent in following up with applicants who fail to comply with these conditions.

 Practical insights and strategic guidance for investors